MicrosoftDocs/visualstudio-docs/docs/profiling/gpu-usage.md

 |**Filter**|Keywords that you're interested in.
 Events in the bottom portion of the report will only include the ones that match a keyword, wholly or partially.
 You can specify multiple keywords by separating them with a semicolon (;).|
 |**Hierarchy Sort**|A check box that indicates whether event hierarchies, defined through user markers, are preserved or ignored.|

-The list of events in the bottom portion of the GPU Usage report displays the details of each event.
+The list of events in the bottom portion of the GPU Usage report shows the details of each event.

 |Column|Description|
 |------------|-----------------|